Daniel Hart (musician)

-Daniel Frederick Hart is an American musician and composer.
-He is a classically trained violinist.
-Hart has released music as a solo artist and with his bands The Physics of Meaning and Dark Rooms.
-Hart has also toured with and recorded for numerous bands, including St. Vincent, Other Lives, John Vanderslice, Swans, The Rosebuds, Annuals, Glasser, Broken Social Scene, Pattern Is Movement, Mount Moriah, The Polyphonic Spree and Sarah Jaffe.
-In 2012, Hart wrote and recorded the score for David Lowery's film Ain't Them Bodies Saints, which premiered at Sundance Film Festival in 2013.
-In 2016, Hart composed the score for Pete's Dragon, and in 2017 Hart composed the score for A Ghost Story and in 2021 for The Green Knight.
+Daniel Frederick Hart is an American musician, composer and classically trained violinist.
+He has released music as a soloist and with his bands the Physics of Meaning and Dark Rooms.
+He has also toured and recorded with numerous bands, including St. Vincent, Other Lives, John Vanderslice, Swans, the Rosebuds, Annuals, Glasser, Broken Social Scene, Pattern Is Movement, Mount Moriah, the Polyphonic Spree and Sarah Jaffe.
+In 2012, he wrote and recorded the score for David Lowery's film Ain't Them Bodies Saints, which premiered at Sundance Film Festival in 2013.
+He wrote the scores for Pete's Dragon (2016), A Ghost Story (2017) and The Green Knight (2021).
+He lives in Los Angeles.

 Early life

-Daniel Hart was born in Emporia, Kansas, where his parents worked as church musicians.
+Hart was born in Emporia, Kansas, where his parents worked as church musicians.
 He began playing the violin at age three.
-Hart graduated from Southern Methodist University's Meadows School of the Arts.
+He graduated from Southern Methodist University's Meadows School of the Arts.
 After graduating college, he joined AmeriCorps and worked for a non-profit in New York City.

 Career

 Music

-Hart moved to North Carolina in 2002 and, along with David Karsten Daniels, John Ribo, Perry Wright, and Alex Lazara, founded the Bu Hanan record label.
-While in North Carolina, Hart formed the band The Physics of Meaning, releasing two studio albums.
-During this time, Hart began touring extensively in several bands.
-Hart played violin with The Polyphonic Spree, including opening for David Bowie in 2004.
-Hart was also a member of St. Vincent's band from 2007 through 2010, and he contributed to the albums Marry Me, Actor, and Strange Mercy.
-Hart released his first solo record, The Orientalist, in 2011.
-In 2013, Hart's new band Dark Rooms released their debut self-titled album.
-During his stint in North Carolina, Daniel also performed and recorded with the group Project Mastana, playing violin on their record, Backroads to Bollywood.
+Hart moved to North Carolina in 2002 and, along with David Karsten Daniels, John Ribo, Perry Wright and Alex Lazara, founded the Bu Hanan record label.
+He formed the band the Physics of Meaning, releasing two studio albums, and toured extensively with several bands.
+He played violin with the Polyphonic Spree, including opening for David Bowie in 2004.
+He was also a member of St. Vincent's band from 2007 through 2010, and contributing to the albums Marry Me, Actor, and Strange Mercy.
+He released his first solo record, The Orientalist, in 2011.
+In 2013, his new band, Dark Rooms, released their eponymous debut album.
+Hart also performed and recorded with the group Project Mastana, playing violin on their record Backroads to Bollywood.